Relics97/JoyCons-to-Xbox-Controller-/README.md

 Maps Joy-Con inputs to Xbox 360 controller buttons, sticks, and triggers.
 Optimized for EA Sports FC 25 with intuitive controls for movement, passing, shooting, and more.
-Compatible with shooter games (e.g., Call of Duty, Battlefield) when played offline.
+Compatible with shooter games (e.g., Call of Duty, Battlefield).
 Applies a deadzone (0.15) to eliminate stick drift.
 Reconnects automatically if Joy-Cons disconnect.
 Debug logging for troubleshooting inputs.